 Currently, I primarily teach the basics of the climate system, how it is changing and the risk of impacts from climate and weather extremes.
-Climate risk analysis and catastrophe analysis at KatRisk (http://www.KatRisk.com) has emerged my research major emphasis.
+Climate risk analysis and catastrophe analysis is my current research emphasis.
 As the lower atmosphere continues warming, intense precipitation, stronger cyclones and more severe droughts are becoming more common resulting in catastrophic loss.
-This research incorporates meteorological observations and climate simulations to quantify intense precipitation, flooding, storm surge, tropical cyclones, and fire weather and performing multiple sets of 10,000-year simulations to determine risk likelihoods.
+This research incorporates meteorological observations and climate simulations to quantify intense precipitation, flooding, storm surge, tropical cyclones, and fire weather.

 R.S.
 Singh, J.T.
 Reager, N.L.
 Miller and J.S.
 Famiglietti, 2015: Toward hyper‐resolution land‐surface modeling: The effects of fine‐scale topography and soil texture on CLM4.
 0 simulations over the Southwestern US.
 Water Resources Research 51 (4), 2648-2667

 DiVittorio, A.V. and N.L.
 Miller, 2014: Reducing the impact of model scale on simulated, gridded switchgrass yields, Environmental Modelling and Software, 51, 70-83.